 A trap containing nematodes (Steinernema carpocapsae), is also available for controlling adult vine weevil.
 The traps should be placed on the ground below plants damaged by the weevils during the summer.
 The adults enter the trap during the day and are infected by the nematodes.

 Ornamental plants grown in containers can be treated with acetamiprid (e.g. Bug Clear Ultra Vine Weevil Killer) as a liquid drench applied to the compost.
 This insecticide gives protection against the grubs for up four months; treatment in mid- to late summer will control the young larvae and prevent damage occurring later in the autumn to spring period.
-This product cannot be used to treat edible plants or ornamental plants growing in open soil.
+This product cannot be used to treat edible plants or ornamental plants growing in the ground.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)